AllureOfTheStars/Allure/README.md

 Haddocks are provided for all module headers and for all functions and types from major modules, in particular the modules that are interfaces for a whole directory of modules.
-Apart of that only very important functions and types are distinguished by having a haddock.
+Apart of that, only very important functions and types are distinguished by having a haddock.
 If minor ones have comments, they should not be haddocks and they are permitted to describe implementation details and be out of date.
-Prefer assertions in place of comments, unless too verbose.
+Prefer assertions to comments, unless too verbose.

 Further information